DravenusRex/stalker-gamma-linux-guide/README.md

 Follow the installation instructions as normal in the GAMMA discord server, all the way up until it says to use Grok's launcher.
 When it tells you to run Anomaly for the set-up, use your preferred method, I recommend Lutris with Wine 8.0+ since it now supports ReShade.

-Quick rundown for Lutris:
+**Quick rundown for Lutris:**
 1. Install the newest Wine runner that your system can run.
 (The Manage Versions button next to Wine under the "Runners" tab in Lutris, or use ProtonUp-Qt for a much broader variety of choice if having issues.)
-2. Disable Lutris Runtime if your system ones are better for games.
+2. Disable Lutris Runtime if your system ones are better for games/if there are issues.
-3. Wineprefix DLLs:
+3. Wineprefix DLLs to install:
 &nbsp;- cmd
 &nbsp;- d3dcompiler_47
 &nbsp;- d3dx10